 Four women shot, two killed in Richmond County

 AUGUSTA, Ga.
-(WRDW/WAGT) - The Richmond County Sheriff’s Office responded to a shooting involving four female victims Thursday evening at 201 E. Telfair St.
+(WRDW/WAGT) - The Richmond County Sheriff’s Office responded to a shooting involving four female victims Thursday evening in an apartment at 201 E. Telfair St.

-Two of the victims succumbed to their injuries and the other two were taken to Augusta University Medical Center.
-Their conditions are unknown at this time.
+Two of them died: Tishaa Moulton, 26, and Latoya Oglesby, 40.
+Both lived in the apartment complex, according to Richmond County Coroner Mark Bowen.

-Those who died were shot inside of an apartment building and pronounced dead at 6:29 p.m.
-Autopsies will be scheduled at the Georgia Bureau of Investigation.
+Two other victims survived and were taken to a hospital, according to the Richmond County Sheriff’s Office.

 Soon after the incident, investigators were on the scene actively working the homicide.